 We talk a lot about content.
-We discuss the importance of a strong content strategy.
+We discuss the importance of a robust content strategy.
 We explain how to deliver content and how to gain valuable feedback.
 We talk about iteration and continuous improvement.
 But let’s get back to basics.
 What is content, anyway?
-I’m sure we all have an idea, but let’s dive into what content really is and how to create it.
+I’m sure we all have an idea, but let’s dive into what content is and how to create it.

-Content comes in many forms and serves many purposes, but typically focus on three main areas: sales, marketing and training.
+Content comes in many forms and serves many purposes, but typically focus on three main areas: sales, marketing, and training.

 Sales content is designed specifically for the use of the sales rep. This includes sales presentations, internal reports that track goals and revenue, demo materials, scripts to guide sales calls and more.
 Sales content exists to help reps be more effective in their roles and close more deals.

 Marketing content is created for the target audience.
 This includes white papers, case studies, webinars, articles and so on.
 This content exists to educate the buyer while building up credibility and trust for the company.